hs-duesseldorf/se2rest/README.md

 *If you need help in setting up your development environment please read the [software engineering 1 Java & Eclipse tutorial](https://github.com/hs-duesseldorf/software-engineering-1)*

-**The whole source code will be provided - however not all imports!
-Make sure you correctly import the dependencies into your .java files, after you copy & pasted the source code!**
+**The whole source code will be provided!
+Make sure you correctly copy & paste - especially the `module-info.java` at the end!**

-**Eclipse asks you which class you want to import if there are more than 1 possible classes with this name!**

 ## 1.1.
 Nice-to-know / Download-Links